VAT on Google search engine activity? Share

 Where would VAT be payable?

-Currently, in the European Union, VAT on electronically supplied services, such as the use of a search engine, is due in the country where the user of the service usually resides and at the rate in force in this country, for example in the United Kingdom for users established in the United Kingdom and Ireland for users residing in Ireland.
+Currently, in the European Union, VAT on electronically supplied services, such as the use of a search engine, is due in the country where the user of the service resides and at the rate in force in this country, for example in the United Kingdom for users established in the United Kingdom and Ireland for users living in Ireland.
 Whether the service provider is established within or outside the European Union does not matter.

-Since businesses would be obliged to register for VAT, submit VAT returns and make payments in each Member State in which they make supplies, an optional scheme (VOES before January 1, 2015 or the Mini One Stop Shop/ MOSS since then) allows foreign businesses to do so in one Member State only.
+Since suppliers would be obliged to register for VAT, submit VAT returns and make payments in each Member State in which they make supplies, an optional scheme (VOES before January 1, 2015 or the Mini One Stop Shop/ MOSS since then) allows foreign businesses to do so in one Member State only.

 Before January 1, 2015, the tax was due in the country where the supplier was established if the supplier and the customer were established in the European Union and if the client was a non-taxable person (B2C).
 This provision was dropped because suppliers moved to a country with low VAT rates.
 This distorted competition within the European Union.